python/mypy/docs/source/type_narrowing.rst

 While both TypeIs and TypeGuard allow you to define custom type narrowing functions, they differ in important ways:

+While both TypeIs and TypeGuard allow you to define custom type narrowing functions, they differ in important ways:

 - **Type narrowing behavior**: TypeIs narrows the type in both the if and else branches, whereas TypeGuard narrows only in the if branch.

 - **Compatibility requirement**: TypeIs requires that the narrowed type T be compatible with the input type of the function.
 TypeGuard does not have this restriction.

 - **Type inference**: With TypeIs, the type checker may infer a more precise type by combining existing type information with T.

 Here's an example demonstrating the behavior with TypeGuard: